Configuring an SFTP server based on CentOS 7

 Configure the SFTP server

-SFTP server functionality is included in the standard SSH program that comes with the CentOS 7 distribution.
+SFTP server is part of the standard SSH program that comes with CentOS 7.
 To configure the SFTP server, edit the /etc/ssh/sshd_config

 configuration file: